shreyatrivedi26/Antarctic-SIT-Relationships.github.io/README.md

 ## Preliminary Results:

-1. **Contrasting SIT and SIC Variability:** SIT shows distinct opposing anomalies between the Weddell Sea and East Antarctic vs. the Amundsen-Ross regions, a pattern absent in SIC (except in EOF2).
+I. **Contrasting SIT and SIC Variability:** SIT shows distinct opposing anomalies between the Weddell Sea and East Antarctic vs. the Amundsen-Ross regions, a pattern absent in SIC (except in EOF2).
 Temporally, SIT’s PC1 steeply rises post-2000, unlike SIC.

 **EOF1:**
 **SIT:** Opposing spatial anomaly pattens  in Weddell-Bellingshausen and Ross-Amundsen.
 PC1 shows a steady positive increase from 1979-2000s and strengthens 2000 onwards.
 Maybe linked to broader climate phenomenon such as SAM or long-term atmospheric changes.